Reptilian Masters of Regeneration

 Interestingly, the immune system also plays a crucial role.
 Specific immune cells, such as septoclasts, help inhibit fibrosis and scarring.
 This anti-scarring action is critical for allowing the regenerative process to proceed smoothly.
 Unlike typical wound healing in humans, which often results in scar tissue, lizards avoid this pitfall.

-Insights from lizard limb regeneration offer promising applications in human biology and surgery.
+Insights from lizard tail regeneration offer promising applications in human biology and surgery.
 For example, inducing cartilage regeneration by transplanting specific cell types could provide new treatments for conditions like osteoarthritis.
 The study of these regenerative mechanisms is not only fascinating but also holds significant potential for medical science.

 Spinal Cord Repair in Reptiles